 Permanent Health Insurance

-If you’ve been offered a settlement agreement you may be better off applying for PHI, if you are likely to be unfit to work for a while.
+If you’ve been offered a settlement agreement you may be better off applying for PHI, if you are likely to be unfit to work for a while and you meet the policy requirements.
 PHI policies will cease to provide any benefits once someone ceases to be an employee.
 Pursing PHI and accepting a termination payment under a settlement agreement will normally be mutually exclusive.

 Employee Tip: Speak to your employment solicitor about your options and get hold of the insurance policy wording.